evanfp582/Kotlin-TUI/README.md

 ```

 ### Debugger
-I am actually a litte proud on how quickly I was able to whip up a debug log because debugging in intelij for a TUI was a pain in the butt.
+I am actually a little proud on how quickly I was able to whip up a debug log because debugging in IntelliJ for a TUI was a pain in the butt.
 Whenever you want to keep track of a log just write `DebugLogger.log("MESSAGE)` and it will appear in debug.log with a timestamp.
 In order to keep track of the updating debug log you can run this command
 `Get-Content .\debug.log -Wait` while in the Kotlin-TUI directory